sghpjuikit/player/README.md

 Signifies number of times the song was played (the exact definition is left upon the user, who can set up the playcount incrementation behavior arbitrarily.

   **Chapters**
 Comments added at specific time of the song.
 They can be added during playback on the seeker and browsed as popup menus.
-The comments' length should be a non-issue (the upper value remains a mystery, but surpasses 500 characters (definitely for all chapters together) - probably by a large margin).
+The comments' length should be a non-issue (the upper value is unknown, but at least 500 characters (for all chapters together), very likely a lot more).

   **Cover**
 - image in tag can be imported/exported